Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Results Discussion

 \section{Results \& Discussion}

 We now report the empirical evaluation of our proposed hybrid motion planner.
-The objectives are to quantify planning performance and computational cost across many scenarios, to analyze representative cases qualitatively, and to study transfer to layouts outside the training distribution.
-All experiments run in the CR simulation environment~\cite{Commonroad}.
-We use a workstation with an AMD Ryzen 9 7950X CPU, 128 GB RAM, and an NVIDIA RTX 4090 GPU.
-The RL module is trained for evasive maneuvers with static obstacles.
-Dynamic obstacles are excluded in this study and are deferred to future work.
-Training scenarios are generated on the fly by a pipeline that varies road geometry and obstacle configurations.
-The number and placement of static obstacles follow a randomized distribution with a user-selectable seed for reproducibility.
-Start and goal states are randomized and include lane changes when feasible.
-Evaluation uses the same scenario generator with a different seed to prevent overlap between training and test instances.
+The objectives are to quantify planning performance and computational cost across a large set of scenarios, to qualitatively analyze representative cases, and to assess generalization to layouts outside the training distribution.
+All experiments are conducted in the CommonRoad (CR) simulation environment~\cite{Commonroad} using a workstation equipped with an AMD Ryzen 9 7950X CPU and an NVIDIA RTX 4090 GPU.
+The agent is trained for $1\mathrm{M}$ steps using DreamerV3~\cite{Hafner2025} with approximately $200\mathrm{M}$ parameters.
+No explicit hyperparameter tuning is performed.
+This follows prior work demonstrating that DreamerV3 can explore and achieve complex, long-term goals without extensive manual tuning~\cite{Hafner2025}.
+Our evaluation focuses on evasive maneuver scenarios in which the ego vehicle is forced to deviate from $\Gamma$ due to obstructing vehicles.
+This scenario class is intentionally chosen to assess the effectiveness of learned goal sampling.
+In unobstructed settings, feasible motion plans can often be obtained by merely adjusting longitudinal velocity along $\Gamma$, which does not require learned goal generation~\cite{Dauner2023CORL}.
+The evaluated scenarios are derived from the CR benchmark suite and are extended with generated instances.
+In these scenarios, between one and four vehicles are placed on one- or two-lane road segments, requiring the ego vehicle to perform an avoidance maneuver.
+Start and goal states are randomized and include lane changes where feasible.
+Test scenarios are selected such that they are not part of the training set.
+An example scenario is illustrated in \autoref{subsec:qualitative_evaluation}.